echo2echo/Perl-Web-Images/README.md

 # Instructions for resize_images.pl
 #

+Are your camera's image file sizes getting larger and larger and make downloading from the Internet a little too slow?

+Try this script ( resize_images.pl ) to resize your jpg and png images and bring back that snappy download speed to your web page.

 This script was made on Ubuntu Linux

 Run this script before the perl-cgi-images.pl cgi script...
 See below for instructions